IfrahHasan/DIP-Project/README.md

 Indian Institute of Technology
 Roll Number : 19EE38028

-DIP Project : A Single Backlit Image Enhancement Method For Improvement Of Visibility Of Dark Part A implementation of this code has been added.
+DIP Project : A Single Backlit Image Enhancement Method For Improvement Of Visibility Of Dark Part.
+An implementation of this code has been added.